DaveUltra/ptle/Mods/PTLE_Mods/README.md

 By default, the mod loader will be on.
 If you wish to toggle between playing with or without mods, you can use the two batch files `enable_mod.bat` and `disable_mod.bat`.

-To disable a specific mod, delete or move its `.asi` file out of the game's install directory.
+To disable a specific mod : delete, move, or change the extension of its `.asi` file.

 ## Building the mods